latolukasz/beeorm-doc/docs/guide/entity_fields.md

 }
 ```
 As you can see we created field with name `FakeDelete` (it's case-sensitive) type of bool.
-BeORM thread it as a special case and creates MySQL column `FakeDelete smallint` in `ColorEntity` table.
+BeeORM threads it as a special case and creates MySQL column `FakeDelete smallint` in `ColorEntity` table.
-Notice that type if this column is the same as type of ID column for this entity (uint16).
+Notice that type in this column is the same as type of ID column for this entity (uint16).

-Now every time you delete this entity using BeeORM (will be described on next pages) what actually
+Now every time you delete this entity using BeeORM (will be described on next pages), what actually
-happens row is updated with query:
+happens is that row is updated with a query:

 ```sql
 UPDATE ColorEntity SET `FakeDelete` = `ID` WHERE `ID` = X